-20.11.
-The underlying exposures shall be transferred to the SSPE after selection without undue delay and shall not include, at the time of selection, exposures in default within the meaning of Article 178(1) of Regulation (EU) No 575/2013 or exposures to a credit-impaired debtor or guarantor, who, to the best of the originator's or original lender's knowledge:

-24. Or exposures to a credit-impaired debtor or guarantor, who, to the best of the originator's or original lender's knowledge:
+Article 20 - Requirements relating to simplicity 20.11.
+The underlying exposures shall be transferred to the SSPE after selection without undue delay and shall not include, at the time of selection, exposures in default within the meaning of Artic 178(1) of Regulation (EU) No 575/2013 or exposures to a credit-impaired debtor or guarantor, who, to the best of the originator's or original lender's knowledge: STS criteria 24.
+Or exposures to a credit-impaired debtor or guarantor, who, to the best of the origin ator's or original lender's knowledge: Verified?
+PCS Comment 103 See criterion 25-30 below.
+The note below applies to points from 24 to 30.
+Although the text of the STS Regulation is quite vague, the EBA guidelines on defining Although the text of the STS Regulation is quite vague, the EBA guidelines on defining "credit impaired" debtors are very helpful.
+For PCS, the key points of the EBA guidelines on this issue are: a.
+First that the three listed conditions of credit impaired status (set out in article not necessary to reflect at what the term "credit impaired" could mean above and beyor 20.11 (a) to (c) of the Regulation) amount to a full definition of what it means to be "credit impaired".
+So that ad those three items. b.

-See section, SALE AND PURCHASE OF THE HOME LOAN RECEIVABLES

-Pursuant to the provisions of the Home Loan Receivables Transfer Agreement the Seller has represented and warranted to the Management Company, acting for and on behalf of the Issuer, that (the "Receivables Warranties"):

-- (o) on the Initial Cut-Off Date, with respect to any individual is referred to in item (w)(i) above, such individual: - (iii) to the best of the Seller's knowledge, is not a credit-impaired borrower or guarantor, who on the basis of information obtained (i) from the Borrower of the Home Loan Receivable, (ii) in the course of CIFD's servicing of the Home Loan Receivables or CIFD's risk management procedures or (iii) from a third party:

-Although the text of the STS Regulation is quite vague, the EBA guidelines on defining "credit impaired" debtors are very helpful.

-For PCS, the key points of the EBA guidelines on this issue are:

-- a. first that the three listed conditions of credit impaired status (set out in article 20.11 (a) to (c) of the Regulation) amount to a full definition of what it means to be "credit impaired".
-So that it is not necessary to reflect at what the term "credit impaired" could mean above and beyond those three items. - b.
 Secondly, in relation to entries in a credit registry, the EBA is very clear that the criterion should not be interpreted as excluding debtors with any entry on a credit registry.
-Providing further guidance, the example given in the EBA Guidelines of a credit registry entry that would not be indicative of a "credit impaired" debtor is the example of a failure to pay that can "reasonably be ignored" for the purposes of credit assessment.

-Therefore, the criterion, to be met, does not require the elimination from the pool of all debtors with any negative entry in a credit registry but only those whose entries it would not be reasonable to ignore for the purposes of credit assessments.

-Absent any further clarification from the EBA or a national competent authority regarding what it is reasonable to ignore, a judgement would still be necessary in cases where the originator does include in the pool some debtors with some negative entries in a credit registry.

-In making this judgement, PCS takes comfort from the intent of the legislators - including, crucially, the legislators' belief that the STS Regulation was justified by the excellent performance of most "plain vanilla" European securitisation.
-It is clear to PCS that the "credit impaired" prohibition is driven by the desire of legislators to exclude from the STS category deals generally coming under the definition of "sub-prime".
-Therefore, it is unreasonable to refuse STS status to a transaction considered by universal consensus to be a "prime/plain vanilla" transaction with no "sub-prime" aspects.
-Indeed, this approach seems to be the rationale behind the EBA Guidelines on this matter.

-To determine whether this requirement is met, PCS has discussed this matter with the originator and uses its knowledge of the market and market stakeholders as well as the explicit statements made in the issuer regulations and transaction documentation.
+Providi guidance, the example given in the EBA Guidelines of a credit registry entry that would not be indicative of a "credit impaired" debtor is the example of a failure to pay that can "reasonably be for the purposes of credit assessment.
+Therefore, the criterion, to be met, does not require the elimination from the pool of all debtors with any negative entry in a credit registry but only those whose entries it would not be reasignore for the purposes of credit assessments.
+Absent any further clarification from the EBA or a national competent authority regarding what it is reasonable to ignore, a judgement would still be necessary in cases where the originator do in the pool some debtors with some negative entries in a credit registry.
+In making this judgement, PCS takes comfort from the intent of the legislators - including, crucially, the legislators' belief that the STS Regulation was justified by the excellent performance "plain vanilla" European securitisation.
+It is clear to PCS that the "credit impaired" prohibition is driven by the desire of legislators to exclude from the STS category deals generally coming definition of "sub-prime".
+Therefore, it is unreasonable to refuse STS status to a transaction considered by universal consensus to be a "prime/plain vanilla" transaction with no "sub-prime Indeed, this approach seems to be the rationale behind the EBA Guidelines on this matter.
+To determine whether this requirement is met, PCS has discussed this matter with the the prospectus and transaction documentation.
+Seller and uses its knowledge of the market and market stakeholders as well as the explicit statements mad c.
 Thirdly, the EBA Guidelines on guaranteed obligations make it clear that the criterion is met so long as either the debtor or the guarantor are not "credit impaired".

-EBA Final non-ABCP STS Guidelines - statements on background and rationale